wakatime/sublime-wakatime/README.md

 * Press `ctrl+shift+p` or `cmd+shift+p`.
 * Type `Install` then press `enter` on `Package Control: Install Package`.
-* Type `sublime-wakatime` and press `enter` to download and install the sublime-wakatime plugin.
+* Type `wakatime` and press `enter` to download and install the sublime-wakatime plugin.

 3) Open Sublime Text.
 You will see a prompt at the bottom asking for your [WakaTi.me](https://www.wakati.me/#apikey) api key.